 Facility Fee

 In consideration of the Lenders agreeing to make available the advances requested by the Borrower under this deed, the Borrower must pay the Facility Fee to the Lenders.
 The Borrower authorises and instructs the Lenders to deduct the Facility Fee from the amount of the first drawdown of the Facility.
+Repaid over 20 weeks

 Drawdown